oktopuslinky/hackuta2025/README.md

-# HackUTA 2025 Project
+# Talkitout - AI-Powered Interview Coach

 This project was created for HackUTA 2025.

 ## Description

+Talkitout is an AI-powered interview coaching application designed to help users practice their interviewing skills in a safe and encouraging environment.
+The application features a chat interface where users can interact with an AI coach, receive feedback, and improve their confidence.

-This project is a full-stack web application with a React frontend and a Node.js backend.
+The frontend is built with React and TypeScript, focusing on a clean, modern, and empathetic user interface.

 ## Setup